Director: Fede Alvarez

 There are some remakes that attempt to replicate the lure of the original for a new audience without adding to it or making the film stand out on its own.
 The new Evil Dead is not one of those films.
-This is a movie that rachets up the violence and the gore (yes, there will be blood) and will ultimately leave horror films pleased but a bit disappointed that this film isn’t as scary as it is brutally violent.
+This is a movie that rachets up the violence and the gore (yes, for sale there will be blood) and will ultimately leave horror films pleased but a bit disappointed that this film isn’t as scary as it is brutally violent.

 After a short prelude at its beginning, the film focuses on five youngsters visiting an old cabin in the woods.
 As they arrive, the only character that stands out is Mia (Jane Levy), a young woman with personal demons of her own.
 She vows to stop using drugs early on but the other characters note that she’s made such a promise before with limited results.
 This time will be different, she says.